keent/libzfl/README.txt

 * Add a reference documentation to 'doc/zfl_myclass.txt'.
 * Add myclass to 'src/Makefile.am` and `doc/Makefile.am`.

+The `bin/newclass.sh` shell script will automate these steps for you.

 ### Coding Style

 In general the zfl_base class defines the style for the whole library.
-The overriding rule for coding style is consistency.
+The overriding rules for coding style are consistency, clarity, and ease of maintenance.
 We use the C99 standard for syntax including principally:

 * The // comment style.
-* Variables mixed with code.
+* Variables definitions placed in or before the code that uses them.

+So while ANSI C code might say:

+    zfl_blob_t *file_buffer;       /*  Buffer for our file */
+    ...
+(100 lines of code)
+    file_buffer = zfl_blob_new ();
+    ...

+The style in ZFL would be:

+    zfl_blob_t *file_buffer = zfl_blob_new ();

 ### Assertions